louislam/uptime-kuma/README.md

 Feel free to correct my grammar in this README, source code, or wiki, as my mother language is not English and my grammar is not that great.

 ### Create Pull Requests
-If you want to modify Uptime Kuma, this guideline may be useful for you: https://github.com/louislam/uptime-kuma/blob/master/CONTRIBUTING.md
+If you want to modify Uptime Kuma, please read this guide and follow the rules here: https://github.com/louislam/uptime-kuma/blob/master/CONTRIBUTING.md